 The Church has been celebrating the World Day of Migrants and Refugees since 1914.
 It is always an occasion to express concern for many different vulnerable people on the move; to pray for the challenges and increase awareness about the opportunities that migration offers.

-This year’s celebration is being held on Sunday 27th September and Pope Francis has chosen the theme: “Forced like Jesus Christ to flee”
+This year’s celebration is being held on Sunday 26th September and Pope Francis has chosen the theme: “Towards an ever wider ‘we'”

-This year’s World Day of Migrants and Refugees will be marked on Sunday 27th September and many will be celebrating the day around the world.
-Due to COVID-19 restrictions, large gatherings within parishes and communities will be limited however there are still many ways in which you can join us in marking the day.
-Below are some suggestions for what you can do.
+This year’s World Day of Migrants and Refugees will be marked on Sunday 26th September with a mass at the Vatican and many will be celebrating the day around the world.
+There are several ways in which you can join us in marking the day.
+Below are some resources and suggestions for what you can do.

-The Vatican’s Migrants and Refugees Section have produced a series of videos, bringing the Pope’s message for this year to life.
-Click on the links below to view the videos on each theme.
+The Vatican’s Migrants and Refugees Section have produced a series of Theological Pastoral reflections bringing the Pope’s message to life.
+Click on the links below to download each theme.

-The Migrants and Refugees Section also offer free, prayer resources designed for the day and the weeks surrounding it.
+The Migrants and Refugees Section also offer free video and prayer resources which reflect on scripture around each sub-topic.
 Click on the links below for specific resources.

 Sit and reflect on the words of the Holy Father.

 There are many ways you can help support the work of JRS and play a crucial role in welcoming destitute and detained refuges here in the UK, who are subjected to the hostile environment policies.

 One of the important aspects of the day is to bring in to focus a group of people who are often made to feel marginalised.
 Why not share a positive message of support to express solidarity for migrants and refugees on social media?